websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 Once DXP has been successfully upgraded from 7.1 to 7.2, follow the steps below to upgrade Liferay Commerce.

+### Upgrading just Commerce

 Alternately, administrators can chose to upgrade just Liferay Commerce.

-### Upgrading only Commerce

 Liferay Commerce provides a seamless upgrade process to the latest version.
 Users can perform either one of the following: